 *a biological community of living organisms (humans, animals, plants, and microbes) and their physical environment interacting as a system

-The One Health Grand Challenge is truly an opportunity for every one of Texas A&M schools and colleges to plan and implement an inter/transdisciplinary collaborative approach to helping improve the lives of all species - Human and Animal Health - by addressing health and their connections between natural & man-made environments.
+The One Health Grand Challenge is truly an opportunity for all Texas A&M schools and colleges to plan and implement an inter/transdisciplinary collaborative approach to helping improve the lives of all species - Human and Animal Health - by addressing health and their connections between natural & man-made environments.
 One Health, the collaborative effort across multiple disciplines working locally, nationally, and globally to attain sustainable optimal health for the ecosystem, which is a biological community of living organisms and their physical environment interacting as a system, is a cultural and behavioral concept with socioeconomic elements and impact.
 The One Health Grand Challenge focused on identifying approximately four major One Health research themes and implementing a plan for bringing together faculty from across Texas A&M to form collaborative inter/transdisciplinary teams to propose research initiatives under the major themes.

 Chagas disease in humans, animals, and insect vectors across a transactional gradient